-Equipment used for sex-sorting sperm should be clean and disinfected between animals according to the recommendations of the licencer of the system.
+Equipment used for sex-sorting sperm should be clean and disinfected between animals in accordance with the recommendations of the licencer of the system.
 Where seminal plasma, or components thereof, is added to sorted semen prior to cryopreservation and storage, it should be derived from animals of same or better health status.

-Semen straws containing g sex-sorted spern n should be perm nanently identified as such.
+Semen straws s containing sex-sorted sperm should b e per manently identified as s such.